Going Home With Something Left: The Real Goal

 Front-Load the Hard Work

 Your brain is sharpest before noon.
 Your physical energy is highest in the first half of your shift.
 This is when diagnostic jobs should happen — the intermittent, the no-start, the driveability complaint.
 After lunch, switch to the procedure work: brakes, maintenance, component R&R where the path is clear.
-I started doing this 15 years ago and the change was immediate — not just in my diagnostic accuracy, but in how much I had left at 5pm.
+Techs who structure their day this way consistently report better diagnostic accuracy and more energy left at 5pm.

 Stop Spending Energy on Things That Don't Pay